 The Chase Sapphire Preferred Card, like many credit cards for excellent credit, has dropped foreign transaction fees and added a handful of perks that appeal to frequent travelers.
-Currently Chase is offering a set of benefits to new Preferred customers that included:
+Currently Chase is offering a set of benefits to new Preferred customers that mean you can earn:

-- 40,000 bonus points when you spend $4,000 on purchases in the first 3 months- that's $500 toward travel when you redeem through Chase Ultimate Rewards
+- 50,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That's $625 in travel when you redeem through Chase Ultimate Rewards.

-- 2X points per dollar spent on travel and dining at restaurants and 1 point per dollar spent on all other purchases
+- 2X points on travel and dining at restaurants and 1 point per dollar spent on all other purchases worldwide.

 However, those rewards and rebates come at a price: a $95 annual fee and a relatively high annual percentage rate compared to many lenders' no-frills cards.
-Although there is an introductory annual fee of $0 the first year, after that an annual fee of $95.
+Although there is a $0 intro for the first year, after that the annual fee jumps to $95.

 Justifying that fee isn't hard, though.
 Just spend about $3,200 outside the United States every year and you'll have saved the typical 3 percent currency conversion charges that come with the best no foreign transaction fee credit cards.
 Pay down your balance each month, and you'll avoid the interest charges that can sap your earnings.